spicrd/fluidv4rs/README.md

 > :warning: **Warning:** The values property can not be use with one of the following properties: min, max, minViewport and maxViewport.

 ## How to use it
-Import the `core.scss` and `function.scss` in your project.
+Import the core.scss and function.scss in your project.

 > :memo: **Note:** You can change the default minimum and maximum viewport value in core.scss.

 > :memo: **Note:** The default rem value used in the formula is 16.
 You can change it if your base font-size is not that value.

 In a SCSS file, declare the root selector, import fluidv4rs and use it with the right arguments.
-Here's an example that cover every use case.
+Here's an example that cover every use case:
-Example:
 ```scss
 :root {
     @include fluidV4rs("spacing",